International TravelMapsRail Travel

 The high speed Eurostar (formerly Thalys) train runs from Amsterdam/Schiphol/Rotterdam to Antwerp and Brussels Zuid/Midi up to 15x daily, as described above.

-The Intercity Brussels train makes stops at Schiphol, Rotterdam, Breda, Noorderkempen (Belgium), Antwerp Central, Antwerp Berchem, Mechelen, Brussels Airport, Brussels North and Brussels Central.
+The Eurocity is a slower stopping service which runs between Rotterdam Centraal and Brussels Zuid Midi – with stops at Breda, Noorderkempen (Belgium), Antwerp Central, Antwerp Berchem, Mechelen, Brussels Airport, Brussels North and Brussels Central.

-Intercity Brussels has 1st class (2-1 seating configuration) and 2nd class (2-2) tickets for sale.
+Eurocity Direct has 1st class (2-1 seating configuration) and 2nd class (2-2) tickets for sale.
+Like the former Intercity Brussels, there is no assigned seating – just find a free seat.

-BOOKING: Book your Eurostar/Intercity Brussels tickets at NS International
+BOOKING: Book your Eurostar/Intercity Brussels/Eurocity Direct tickets at NS International

 or Book with Trainline here